JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 last_modified_at: 2016-08-25
 ---
 Here's a salary negotiation email sample you can modify to deliver your own counter offer when you negotiate starting salary.

+Keep reading after the email sample for a detailed explanation of each component of the email!

 <hr>
 <div class='u-highlight'>